cmusv-sc/SAD-Spring2016-team08/README.md

 ### What we did
 Apply design patterns on this project.
 Sprint2:
-* 1. Pipe and Filter
+* 1. Pipe and Filter: WorkflowController
 * 2. State
 * 3. Factory Pattern/ Abstract Factory Pattern :  LoggerFactory
 * 4. Composite
 * 5. Template Method : ServerController
-* 6. Iterator
+* 6. Iterator:UserController
 * 7. Adaptor : Adapter package.
 Modified addComment method in Workflow Controller.
 We can format the content of a comment into pre-defined text format.
 * 8. Builder : Add inner class UserBuilder in User Model.
 Modified the method to create a new user.